Free shipping in NL above €149.95! | Order now also a wall mount with your home charger!

 • You decide when you charge (e.g. at night during off-peak hours)

-• You don't have to depend on busy charging points
+• You don't have to depend on busy charging stations

-1. What does your meter cupboard look like?
+1. What does your meter box look like?

-For a safe installation of a charging station you need a separate power group, often with a 16A fuse.
+For a safe charging station installation, you need a separate power circuit, often with a 16A fuse.
 Check:

 • Is there a free group available?